JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Plugins/changeme.md

 Adding Database Tables

-If CTFd lacks the necessary database tables or columns for your needs, use a plugin to create a new table.
+If UCCD lacks the necessary database tables or columns for your needs, use a plugin to create a new table.
 You can then use the previous sections' techniques to create routes or modify existing ones to access your new table.

-from CTFd.models import db
+from UCCD.models import db